ade555/BlogBridger/README.md

 ## Getting Started

-The following instructions will help you install WhisperTime on your local system and have it running.
+The following instructions will help you install DRF Blog Bridger on your local system and have it running.
+You can read the [full documentation on Read The Docs](https://drf-blog-bridger.readthedocs.io/en/latest/).

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.8 or higher
 - Pip
 - Django Rest Framework